 At the Board's discretion, each non-employee director may also receive an annual grant of a stock option to purchase shares of our common stock at an exercise price equal to the closing price of our common stock on the date of grant.
-Any such options vest in 12 equal installments on each monthly anniversary of the date of grant until fully vested on the first anniversary of the date of grant, provided that such director remains a director of our company on each such vesting date.
+Any such options vest either (i) in 12 equal installments on each monthly anniversary of the date of grant until fully vested on the first anniversary of the date of grant or (ii) 100% on the first anniversary of the grant date, provided that such director remains a director of our company on each such vesting date.
 Alternatively, the Board may elect to grant restricted stock units or restricted stock awards.
-We did not grant any equity awards to any of the non-employee directors in 2019.
+The Company did not grant any equity awards to any of the non-employee directors in 2020.